-Essentially, the system uses a power amplifier on the network analyzer’s output so that the test signals will overcome the undesired voltages typically induced on AM towers.
+The measurement system was developed by the late Ron Rackley, P. E. in papers presented to the NAB.
+(These are available here).
+Essentially, a power amplifier on the network analyzer’s output allows test signals to overcome the undesired voltages typically induced on AM towers.
 The amplified signal (40 to 50dB higher than original) drives the antenna system or other device under test, through the directional coupler.
 The directional coupler forward and reflected sample voltages are -30dB (assuming a 50 ohm load), and 20dB series pads in front of the network analyzer inputs reduce the voltages further so the samples are within the range of the network analyzer.
 A power attenuator follows the RF power amplifier to provide some isolation from voltages induced in the towers.

 The coupler design has been tested for accurate impedance measurements from 200 KHz to 12 MHz.
 A print of extensive test data is included with the coupler.
 This information is also available here.

-The attenuator is designed with 50 ohms input and output impedance, to be connected to an antenna with RF power induced by nearby stations, while passing the output of a power amplifier to the antenna.
+The 12dB RF attenuator is designed with 50 ohms input and output impedance, to be connected to an antenna with RF power induced by nearby stations, while passing the output of a power amplifier to the antenna.
 The attenuator is simple in design, using 9 non-inductive power resistors and a heat sink.
 Aluminum hardware is used to attach the resistors, cast aluminum enclosure, and heat sink to avoid mechanical stress from thermal expansion.
 Both ends of the attenuator are identical, so input and output designation is not needed.
-The label is engraved anodized aluminum.

 The attenuator has been tested up to 100 watts into each end, although this would cause too much heat for continuous operation.
 Except in the most adverse conditions, power induced in the tower(s) will be less than 100 watts into 50 ohms, and it is not always necessary to operate the power amplifier at 100 watts; some engineers using the power network analyzer system employ amplifiers with 10-25 watts output, which is sufficient for most situations.